-Visiting the holy lakes of Gosainkunda.
-The Langtang Gosaikunda Pass Helambu Trek route goes through traditional, ethnic Tamang heritage villages and untouched forests of juniper, pine and so forth.
+You are visiting the holy lakes of Gosainkunda.
+The Langtang Gosaikunda Pass Helambu Trek route goes through traditional, ethnic Tamang heritage villages and untouched forests of juniper, pine, and so forth.
 This trek offers an opportunity to explore villages, to climb small peaks and to visit glaciers and sacred lakes at a comfortably low elevation.

-Langtang Gosaikunda Pass Helambu Trek begins with the drive from Kathmandu to Syabru Bensi which takes you to the Langtang Gosaikunda Helambu trail.
-The trail gains elevation as you make your way along the Langtang Khola, first through forests of oak and rhododendron and then bamboo forests on the higher reaches of the trail.
-Most of this region falls into Langtang National Park which offers pine forest, swift mountain streams, rugged rock, and snow-capped peaks, grassy down and meadows strewn with daisies and wild animals.
+Langtang Gosaikunda Pass Helambu Trek begins with the drive from Kathmandu to Syabru Bensi, which takes you to the Langtang Gosaikunda Helambu trail.
+The trail gains elevation as you make your way along the Langtang Khola, first through forests of oak and rhododendron, and then bamboo forests on the higher reaches of the trail.
+Most of this region falls into Langtang National Park, which offers pine forest, swift mountain streams, rugged rock, and snow-capped peaks, grassy downs, and meadows strewn with daisies and wild animals.

-Traveling through Langtang, you will reach the Langtang Valley and the friendly Sherpa village of Kyanjing where you will experience the spiritual lifestyle of dedicated Buddhist monks who perform their rituals in a beautiful Monastery.
-In the Gosaikunda trek, we climb the farmland; the tree line up an alpine ridge that offers a huge Himalayan panorama, to reach a rocky bowl studded with scared high altitudes lakes.
-There are 108 lakes in this area among them the most famous lake is Gosaikunda, Saraswatikunda, and Ganesh Kunda which are nearby each other.
+Traveling through Langtang, you will reach the Langtang Valley and the friendly Sherpa village of Kyanjing, where you will experience the spiritual lifestyle of dedicated Buddhist monks who perform their rituals in a beautiful Monastery.
+In the Gosaikunda trek, we climb the farmland; the tree line up an alpine ridge that offers a substantial Himalayan panorama, to reach a rocky bowl studded with scared high altitudes lakes.
+There are 108 lakes in this area; among them, the most famous lake is Gosaikunda, Saraswatikunda, and Ganesh Kunda, which are nearby each other.
 Every year, these sacred places are visited by thousands of Hindu Pilgrims during August on the occasion of Janai Purnima on full moon day.

-Crossing over this the trail we will take you up to the beautiful Sherpa land of Helambu.
+Crossing over this the trail, we will take you up to the beautiful Sherpa land of Helambu.
 In Helambu, you can explore the famous Tibetan gompa and experience the Tibetan culture.
 The trail leads to the Helambu path.
 Helambu valley is very famous for its natural beauty and excellent climate with superb views of magnificent snow-covered mountains.
-It lacks the views of mountains as Langtang and Gosainkunda but offers a close look at the village life and is fine winter or cultural trek.
+It lacks the views of mountains as Langtang and Gosainkunda but offers a close look at village life and is an excellent winter or cultural trek.

-This Langtang –Helambu Trekking or Lauri Binayak Pass Trekking is popular for the Tea House Trekking where Camping can be organized too.
-Langtang Gosaikunda Pass Helambu Trek can be the best trekking destinations for all those who enjoy the natural landscape and distinct cultural practices along with biodiversity.
+This Langtang –Helambu Trekking or Lauri Binayak Pass Trekking is famous for the Tea House Trekking, where Camping can be organized too.
+Langtang Gosaikunda Pass Helambu Trek can be the best trekking destination for all those who enjoy the natural landscape and distinct cultural practices along with biodiversity.

 Duration: 18 Days from Arrival to Departure